 residence permit

 Non-EU Citizens: Long-term Stays

 There are specific arrangements in place for citizens of Australia, Canada, Israel, Japan, New Zealand, South Korea, the UK, and the USA, enabling them to undertake extended stays in Germany without requiring a national visa.
-These individuals can apply for the necessary residence or settlement permit at the German immigration office.
+These individuals can apply for the necessary residence or settlement permit at the German immigration office (Ausländerbehörde).

+residence permit